-Village Residents can be prepared for severe weather with CODE RED notification system
+Village Residents Can Be Prepared for Severe Weather with CODE RED Notification System

 “As always during this time of year, we want residents to be aware of weather systems moving through our area.
 Please enroll in Code Red if you have not already, be prepared, and stay safe.”

-There is no need to re-enroll in Code Red if you already receive weather notifications.
 To enroll in the CODE RED notification system by phone, please call the Madison County Emergency Management Office at 618-692-0537.
-To enroll via their website please go to: mymadisoncountyema.org , scroll down and select the CODE RED WEATHER WARNING box.
+To enroll via their website please go to: http://www.mymadisoncountyema.com , scroll down and select the CODE RED WEATHER WARNING box.
 After entering the address(s) to be monitored through Code Red, residents may also select which type of notifications they would like to receive: Severe Thunderstorms, Tornado, Flash Flooding and Winter Weather.
 Additionally, residents may select how to be notified, for example via phone call and/or text.

 More like this: